 Bring bubbles for the kids

-Utilize a screened in canopy as a play area
+Use a screened-in canopy as a play area

 Pack lots of blankets